guidoism/tome/README.md

 # Open Questions

 * What should the default unit be?
 TeX and DVI have special units.
 In the web we use pixel-like units that are 2x or 3x the size of the actual pixels sometimes.
 Should we use the web units?
+* What size should the inline bitmap fonts be?

 # Proposal